avcourt/terrain/README.md

 ![ShaderToy screenshot](img/screenshot.png)

-This terrain project has 3 main components:
+This shader has 3 main components:
 - The terrain generation itself, which uses a 2-d noise generating algorithm found [here](http://shadertoy.wikia.com/wiki/Noise)
 - Ray casting to determine what the camera is seeing:
     - only three materials: `rock`, `sky`, `ice`